chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 We highly encourage you to check out the Readme for the transclusion pattern example, in the `example-block-ip/` directory.
 A link to that [Readme.md is here.
 Right here.
-No - yup, you got it, just click right here.
-On this text.](example-block-ip/Readme.md).
+Yup, you got it, just click right here.
+On this text.](example-block-ip/Readme.md)
 Nope, not on this text.
 Back up.